-The test masses will be 39.6 kg with diameter 340 mm and thickness 200 mm 10.
+The test masses will be 39.6 kg with diameter 340 mm and thickness 200 mm $^{9.10}$.

-The proposed material for the ETM is Heraeus Suprasil 312 (TBD).
+The baseline material for the ETM is the fused silica Heraeus Suprasil 312.

-The baseline material for the ITM is Heraeus Suprasil 311.
+The baseline material for the ITM is the fused silica Heraeus Suprasil 311.
 This is optically superior to Suprasil 312 but otherwise identical in mechanical/bonding properties.